ualib/agda-algebras/types.rst

 General composition
 -------------------

-In this section we give a modern, perhaps unconventional presentation of general composition of functions and operations.
+In this section we give a somewhat unconventional presentation of general composition of functions and operations.
 We feel our presentation is more elegant and concise than those typically found in books on universal algebra.

 Of course, to each, his own, particularly when it comes to notational sensibilities.
-But aesthetics aside, our main reason for what may seem like a belabored discussion of such an elementary topic is that our definition---via composition of the standard "fork" and "eval" operators familiar to every seasoned (functional) programmer---leads to a more natural and efficient implementation of general composition in any functional programming language that supports dependent types.
+But aesthetics aside, our main reason for what may seem like a belabored discussion of such an elementary topic is that our definition---via composition of the standard "fork" and "eval" operators familiar to most (functional) programmers---leads to a more natural and efficient implementation of general composition in any functional programming language that supports dependent types.

 .. index:: ! fork, ! eval